Surrey Six massacre: The Lal crew

 Two of the victims were innocent of any crime.
 The 55-year old Ed Schellenberg was a committed Mennonite from Coaldale who had done missionary work in the United States, Poland and the Northwest Territories.
 The journalist Jerry Langton wrote: "He stood just five foot eight.
 He was bald and stout and did not carry himself like a tough guy.
 Because he wasn't.
 No, he was a charmer.
 His oversized red handlebar moustache, ready smile, twinkling eyes and quick wit had always been enough to get him out of trouble in the past".
-Schellenbeg was described as a hardworking repair/maintenance man for gas fireplaces who was honest and reliable.The 22-year old Chris Mohan was the son of Indo-Fijian immigrants who had no involvement in crime, and was devoted to working out in the gym and his girlfriend.
+Schellenbeg was described as a hardworking repair/maintenance man for gas fireplaces who was honest and reliable.The 22-year old Chris Mohan was the son of Indo-Fijian immigrants who had no involvement in crime, and was devoted to working out in the gym and to his girlfriend.
 Mohan was described as friendly, funny and outgoing by those who knew him.
 On 19 October 2007, Mohan who lived opposite Unit 1505 was going out to play basketball.
-His mother, Eileen Mohan, stated she only knew Baldini and did not know of the people whom he sublet unit 1505 to nor did her son.
+His mother, Eileen Mohan, stated she knew only Baldini and did not know the people to whom he sublet unit 1505, nor did her son.